 If you believe that you have an interesting art / cultural project send your concept notes to PDBeirutGrants@state.gov and we will connect with you.

 The AFCP supports the preservation of cultural sites, cultural objects, and forms of traditional cultural expression in more than 100 developing countries around the world.
 Cultural heritage endures as a reminder of the contributions and historical experiences of humanity.
 By taking a leading role in efforts to preserve cultural heritage, the U.S. shows its respect for other cultures.
 AFCP-supported projects include the restoration of ancient and historic buildings, assessment and conservation of rare manuscripts and museum collections, preservation and protection of important archaeological sites, and the documentation of vanishing traditional craft techniques and indigenous languages.
 Since 2003 till date, Lebanon has seen around 21 projects funded through the AFCP.

 Museums, Ministry of Culture, and other qualified Non-Governmental organizations are welcome to apply during the AFCP call for proposals, held annually in December/January.

 For the latest AFCP announcements, please click here.

-Cultural Visitors Program: Cultural Visitors programs are designed by Public Affairs Section in Beirut in various art fields to provide support to cultural institutions in Lebanon.
-Public Affairs Section in Beirut would host art experts through specific programs that permit to share American expertise with Lebanese cultural institutions.
-These programs tackle the following art mediums but are not limited to: theater, dance, hip-hop, music, film, photography, crafts, textiles, video art, painting, murals, sculpture, animation, multimedia design, culinary arts, Native American arts, intellectual property protection, literature, architecture, humanities, cultural heritage preservation, conservation, museum administration, arts management and other arts related genres
+Cultural Visitors programs are designed by PDS in various art fields to provide support to cultural institutions in Lebanon.
+PDS would host art experts through specific programs that permit to share American expertise with Lebanese cultural institutions.
+These programs tackle the following art mediums but are not limited to: theater, dance, hip-hop, music, film, photography, crafts, textiles, video art, painting, murals, sculpture, animation, multimedia design, culinary arts, Native American arts, intellectual property protection, literature, architecture, humanities, cultural heritage preservation, conservation, museum administration, arts management and other arts related genres.